eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ---
 # Report for Week of 8-27-20 (Week 13)

-**Week-13-expected:** Let the coding continue!
+> **Week-13-expected:** Let the coding continue!
 Start making progress on Goal 3.
-Stick to the development cycle for all weekly tasks.
+> Stick to the development cycle for all weekly tasks (be adaptable too).
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **July 27 - July 31: Phase 2 Evaluations**